me-md/triage_ex/README.md

 ```

 ### __Symptoms__
-**optional** search field will search the symptom name and common_name for the specified term, **optional** location param will return symptoms in a specified location. -> ["abdomen", "undefined", "head", "back", "chest", "legs", "feet", "groin", "arms"]
+* **optional** search field will search the symptom name and common_name for the specified term
+* **optional** location param will return symptoms in a specified location. -> ["abdomen", "undefined", "head", "back", "chest", "legs", "feet", "groin", "arms"]
 #### Sample body:
   ```
   query